MyCollagenGlow

 Description

-Carotenoids, and beta-carotene in particular, have been extensively studied for their benefits to the skin.
-They are known to protect the skin from the harmful effects of sun exposure, such as sunburn, as well as photoaging.
+Carotenoids, and in particular beta-carotene, have been widely studied for their skin benefits.
+They are known to protect the skin from the harmful effects of sun exposure, such as sunburn, but also from photoaging.

 Baswan SM, Klosner AE, Weir C, Salter-Venzon D, Gellenbeck KW, Leverett J, Krutmann J. Role of ingestible carotenoids in skin protection: A review of clinical evidence.
 Photodermatol Photoimmunol Photomed.
 2021 Nov;37(6):490-504. doi: 10.1111/phpp.12690.
 Epub 2021 May 20.
 PMID: 33955073.